 As pet adoption rates rise and the diagnosis of cancer in pets increases, demand for cancer therapies is growing among pet caregivers.
 As a result, chemotherapeutic drugs are now more commonly used in veterinary clinics and hospitals.
-It also means more clients are administering chemotherapeutic treatments, such as chemotherapy tablets, in their homes.
+It also means more pet owners are administering chemotherapeutic treatments, such as chemotherapy tablets, in their homes.

 While home administration provides convenience, these drugs are considered hazardous by the National Institute for Occupational Safety and Health (NIOSH) and safety cannot be overlooked.
 Using unit-dose blister packaging for the storage of chemotherapeutic tablets balances both safety and convenience for veterinary hospital and clinic staff as well as pet owners.